hyperionix/docs/content/guide/package-2.md

 }
 ```

 Let's also change the test to this code that will try to create two different processes.
-Creating the first should be succeed.
+Creating the first should succeed.
 Deleting the second process should be blocked due to our probe.

 ```lua
 setfenv(1, require "sysapi-ns")